muratk5n/thirdwave/en/README.md

 A child could deduce the Sun is liquidic.
 We know the Sun's gravitational pull on the Earth, from that, and known Earth mass, we get Sun's mass.
-Sun's volume is easy, even optically we can determine a rough radious, from there get volume.
+Sun's volume is easy, even optically we can determine a rough radius, from there get volume.
 Divide mass with volume you get density.
 That density my friend will be close to water's density.
 Good old H2O which is a liquid.

 ---